devchaitanya/Admission_BOT/README.md

 23. Now, let the bot do the work.<br>
 24. After the operations have been finished check the files modified as output.

-### NOTE
-This project was created by TEAM DDDK (Dhruv Dixit [Leader] and Dhreeti Kesharwani) as a part of offline national level hackathon Botathon 2.0 conducted at JECRC University, Jaipur sponsored by UiPath based on Robotic Process Automation.
-We won 2nd prize representing our college United College of Engineering and Management, Praygraj, Uttar Pradesh among 136 teams participating from 17 states of India.